How to Use Your PDFs

 ⚠️ Do not tap the blue 7-day trial button.

-Choosing the free plan in Adobe Acrobat Reader.
+Step 2: Choosing the free plan in Adobe Acrobat Reader and tapping “Not now” instead of starting the 7-day trial.

 Step 3: Allow Adobe Acrobat Reader permission to open files on your device.